The Science Of Rubs

 No salt in rubs!

-Salt penetrates, so the amount we apply depends on the weight of the meat.
-All the rest are huge molecules that are not very water soluble (and meat is 75% water) and they rarely go beyond 1/8" deep.
-Spices and herbs are a surface treatment just like sauces so the amount we apply depends on the per square inches of surface.
+Salt is water soluble and meat is 75% water.
+It breaks into to tiny Na and Cl atoms, they get electrically charged, and they penetrate deep into the center of the meat, so the amount we apply depends on the weight of the meat.
+The spices and herbs in a rub are huge molecules that are not very water soluble and they rarely go beyond 1/8" deep.
+Spices and herbs are a surface treatment just like sauces, so the amount we apply depends on the square inches of surface.
+So we should apply them separately.
+That is why there is no salt in my rub recipes.

-You need more salt on a pork shoulder than on pork ribs because a shoulder is thicker.
 You need more salt on rib roast than a ribeye steak, and more on a ribeye steak than on skirt steak.
 You need more salt on chicken breasts than on thighs or drums.
 You need more salt on the thick part of a leg of lamb than on the thin part.
 You don't need more spices on any of these because they don't penetrate.
-Keeping salt and the other Ss separate lets you apply the right amount of each.
+You want an even covering of spices on all the surfaces.
+Keeping salt and the other stuff separate lets you apply the right amount of each.

 I know almost all commercial rubs have salt in them.
 Sometimes half the blend is salt.
-That's because salt is cheap and rubs are expensive.
+That's because salt is cheap and spices and herbs are expensive.
 The more salt, the more the profit.
-Besides, most rub manufacturers haven't figured out the science and if they took the salt out they would be so expensive people wouldn't buy them.
+Besides, most rub manufacturers haven't figured out the science.
 All the more reason to make your own rubs starting with my recipes.

 So salt, rub, and sauce are three separate applications.
 You wouldn't add the sauce to the rub would you?
 We often have to teach newbies not to apply sauce til the end of the cook.
 Let's learn to add salt in advance.
 Salt, rub, and sauce are like antifreeze, oil, and gas.
 They all go into the engine, but don't mix them!
 Apply them in the right proportion at the right time.
 Or to carry the metaphor a bit farther, applying the salt, the rub, and the sauce separately is like controlling the gas pedal, break, and clutch.
 Work them in harmony but separately.